 With Bitmovin’s new Cloud Connect encoding option, you can now deploy Bitmovin’s software to your own public cloud account, including Amazon Web Services.

 Bitmovin’s Cloud Connect option can help you further reduce your costs, allowing you to take advantage of bulk pricing deals by letting you run Bitmovin’s encoding process on your own AWS infrastructure, including with the Per-Title algorithm.
 Cloud Connect also gives you more control over how your infrastructure is deployed and lets you apply your own security policies while getting complete access to Bitmovin’s robust software and auto-scaling for maximum performance.

 Per-Title Encoding in the Real World using Cloud-Based Workflows (with AWS)

 In this three-part series, you’ll see how to deploy a real-world application that uses Bitmovin’s Per-Title Encoding in a standard cloud-based AWS workflow and with Cloud Connect.
-This series is based on a workflow that we built in a 2-day winter 2020 hackathon between Bitmovin and AWS, which you can still watch on-demand.
+This series is based on a workflow that we built in a 2-day winter 2020 hackathon between Bitmovin and AWS.

 This first part will give you an overview of the high-level architecture and AWS resources you need to run Bitmovin Per-Title Encoding.
 In the second part, we’ll dive into the code so you can see some of the important details your engineers will need to run encoding on your AWS architecture with the Per-Title algorithm, and in the third part, you’ll learn how to use the Bitmovin Player to gather analytics and examine how users are consuming your videos in real-time.